phalcon/documentation/docs/debug-bar.md

 - Phalcon 5 (the C extension) exposes the `Phalcon\Logger` adapter contract the adapter builds on.
 - Phalcon 6 (`phalcon/phalcon`) exposes the same contract.
 The adapter attaches the same way on either runtime.

 The adapter forwards each `Phalcon\Logger\Item` to the active bar through `Phalcon\DebugBar\Debug::getBar()`, reading the item's level name, message, and PSR-3 context.
-Forwarding no-ops when the `logger` collector is absent or disabled, so the adapter is safe to leave attached. `Debug::getBar()` returns `null` until the bar boots, so guard the call.
+Forwarding no-ops when the `logger` collector is absent or disabled, so the adapter is safe to leave attached.
+The adapter also accepts a `null` bar - which `Debug::getBar()` returns until the bar boots - so it can be attached unconditionally.

 ```php
 <?php